← The journal Vertical M&A Guides February 19, 2026

 Several emerging niches within the STR ecosystem present additional M&A opportunities:

-Compliance and regulatory technology: As cities and regions impose increasingly complex short-term rental regulations, tools that automate licence management, tax collection, and reporting are becoming essential.
-Companies like Deckard Technologies and Harmari serve this growing niche.
+Compliance and regulatory technology: As cities and regions impose more complex short-term rental regulations, tools that automate licence management, tax collection, and reporting are becoming more important.
+Companies like Deckard Technologies and Harmari serve this niche.

 Guest experience and messaging: Platforms that automate guest communications, provide digital guidebooks, and manage reviews are becoming standard tools for professional property managers.
-Operto (which also acquired Dack for smart home integration) exemplifies this category.
+Operto, which also acquired Dack for smart home integration, is one example in this category.

-Insurance and risk management: Specialised insurance products and risk management tools for short-term rental operators represent a growing category that has attracted both investment and acquisition interest.
+Insurance and risk management: Specialised insurance products and risk management tools for short-term rental operators represent an adjacent category that can connect naturally to owner, guest, and property operations.

-Sustainability and ESG: As travellers and regulators increasingly focus on environmental impact, tools that help property managers measure and reduce their carbon footprint are emerging as a new software category.
+Sustainability and ESG: As travellers and regulators focus on environmental impact, tools that help property managers measure and reduce energy use or emissions may become more relevant for larger operators.

 For founders in these adjacent niches, the consolidation of core STR platforms (PMS, channel management, pricing) creates natural acquisition pathways, as platform builders seek to offer comprehensive solutions covering every aspect of property management.